rzk-lang/sHoTT/src/STYLEGUIDE.md

 ## Naming conventions

-- As a main strategy, we strive to keep a tight connection between names of constructions and their types.
-Take for instance [...].
+Adhering to a good naming convention is essential for keeping the library navigable and maintainable, and helps you make progress with your formalization goals.
+Good names provide concise descriptions of an entry's purpose, and help making the code in the library readable.

+- Entry names aim to concisely describe their mathematical concept, using well-known mathematical vocabulary.
+- While an entry's name reflects its concept, it avoids relying on the details of its formalization.
+This way, a user is not required to know how something is formalized in order to reference an entry.
+- Even with only minimal knowledge of the conventions, readers should be able to intuitively grasp an entry's purpose from its name.
+- The naming conventions should apply regardless of topic or subfield.
+- For many common kinds of entries, our naming conventions should offer a predictable suggestion of what its name should be.
+- Ultimately, our goal is for these conventions to support clear and maintainable code.

 > - Add example
-  > - prepending assumptions and then conclusion
+> - prepending assumptions and then conclusion.
+General format of names
-  > - See agda-unimath's description
-  > - > We start with the initial assumption, then, working our way to the
-  >   > conclusion, prepending every central assumption to the name, and finally
-  >   > the conclusion.
-So for instance the name `iso-is-initial-is-segal`
-  >   > should read like we get an iso of something which is initial given that
-  >   > something is Segal.
-The true reading should then be obvious.
 >
 > > The naming conventions are aimed at improving the readability of the code,
 > > not to ensure the shortest possible names, nor to minimize the amount of
 > > typing by the implementers of the library.

-- We mainly use lower case names with words separated by hyphens.
+> - We mainly use lower case names with words separated by hyphens.

-- Capitalized names are reserved for subuniverses and similar collections.
+- Capitalized names are reserved for subuniverses and similar "namespaces".
 When a construction is made internally to such a collection, we _append_ its name.
-  For instance, the subuniverse of Segal types is called `Segal`, and its internal hom, called `function-type-Segal,` has the following signature:
+  For instance, the subuniverse of Segal types is called `Segal`, and the function type formation in that subuniverse , called `function-type-Segal,` has the following signature:

   ```rzk
   #def function-type-Segal